Besides Kudankulam, ISRO too was alerted of cyber security breach

 Nuclear power corporation admits malware attack on computer in Kudankulam plant

-The The Nuclear Power Corporation of India (NPCIL) recently admitted of a malware attack on one of the computers in the Kudankualm Nuclear Power Plant.
+The Nuclear Power Corporation of India (NPCIL) recently admitted of a malware attack on one of the computers in the Kudankualm Nuclear Power Plant.
 NPCIL, a public sector undertaking under the Department of Atomic Energy, however, added that the plant systems were not affected.

 The KKNPP is an Indo-Russian joint venture and Units I and II of 1000 MWe capacity each and they have commenced commercial operations while Units III and IV are under construction.